anuloo/lotteryTest/README.md

 ### 1.4 Additional Tasks

 1. **Detail View for Each Draw**: Dive deeper into each lottery draw with a detailed view showcasing all numbers and the bonus ball.
-2. **Lottery Tickets**: Well this one i misunderstood and i only done a draw screen where user can generate random draws
+2. **Lottery Tickets**: This is added just later stage see screenshot
 3. **Navigation**: Smooth and intuitive navigation from the main list view to the detailed views of each draw.
 4. **Additional Tests**: Ive added some unit test not too many unfortunatelly.
 5. **Local Storage**: Cache the lottery draws locally to enable offline viewing.